THESE ARE THE MOLUCCAN ISLANDS

 A PEOPLE IN PERIL

 The Moluccan people are victimized.
-Sixty-two years of Javanese-dominant occupation of Indonesia has taken its toll.
+Sixty-six years of Javanese-dominant occupation of Indonesia has taken its toll.
 The national identity of the Moluccan people is disappearing fast.
 An overall Javanese identity is taking its place, which is pervading daily social behavior.
 This is effectuated by ceaseless efforts of Jakarta to transmigrate tens of thousands Javanese families all over the Moluccan islands.
 The more than two million indigenous people are being engulfed by the influx of new settlers.

 Reports from the Moluccas tell of the movement of Malay families into these Melanesian islands and also of planned and encouraged intermarriage by the government.
 Suffering under the political and military repression, which exists throughout Indonesia, the Moluccans are powerless.